dtoebe/unofficialcodeanywherechromeapp/README.md

-unofficialcodeanywherechromeapp
+Unofficial Chrome Desktop App for Codeanywhere
 ===============================

-## Unofficial Chrome Desktop App for Codeanywhere

 I created this because I love Codeanywhere's Cloud IDE, but I hate losing the small real estate from the bookmarks, URL, and tabs.
 I will actively maintain this as long as necessary.
 Codeanywhere says they are working on a chrome app themselves.
 Once released I probably stop maintaining this.